ay-lab/GhmCN/README.md

   - ~~child issue: all the bunch of required scripts~~
   - ~~Add note to please add following required `R packages` if using the auxiluary functions.~~
   - ~~Need to make the R libraries part of the conda installation.~~
-    - Has unfortunate errors.
-  - Add section for replicate cross-cell comparison

 </details>